Extreme price events are the greatest source of risk for commodity-related businesses

 We can help!

 With more than 20-years of experience in commodity and FX price hedging and trading in global financial and commodity markets, and with the help of I-System Trend Following, we can help your firm turn commodity price risk into a source of profits and competitive advantage.
-Please read more in the following articles:
+The following brochure provides summarizes I-System SmartHedge approach to managing oil price risk.

 For a preliminary discussion, please contact me, Alex Krainer at email@example.com or by calling me at +33 678 63 90 57.